Should I Sell My House and Rent When I Retire? 9 Questions to Ask

 No one has a crystal ball, but I think we’ve reached a peak in the market in terms of appreciation, and now would be a good opportunity to maximize on the equity of your home and to cash out and downsize and not take on any more tax liability and maintenance costs.

-What are the financial implications of renting versus owning in retirement?
+What are the financial implications of renting vs. owning in retirement?

 There are plenty of benefits to renting, but there are significant financial implications to consider that accompany this decision.
 Detailed planning to estimate your retirement expenses is an essential first step.
 For starters, you should get an idea of how much money you’ll need to comfortably retire.
-The experts at AARP advise saving around 10 to 12% of your current income.
+The experts at AARP advise saving about 10% to 12% of your current income.

 Market dynamics and timing the sale of your home

 Once you have a good understanding of where you are in terms of your retirement savings goals, it’s important to understand the current real estate market.
-According to Nile Lundgren, a top New York agent and Bloomberg TV commentator, who was named Executive of the Month by the New York Real Estate Journal:
+According to Nile Lundgren, a top New York agent and host of The Broker that Never Sleeps podcast:

 “It all depends on timing.
 If you sell too soon, you could be missing out on more appreciation.
 Let’s say your house is in a rapidly gentrifying area; if you hold on for another two years, then you might increase your value by 10%.
 But that could be speculation.
 You could be leaving money on the table.”